 Alison enjoys working with a number of charitable organizations in the metro area including the events benefiting Breast Cancer research, the National Foundation for Cancer Research and the Leukemia and Lymphoma Society.

-Alison and her husband Peter reside in Northern Virginia.
+Alison and her husband Peter reside in Northern Virginia with their two daughters Ava and Emma.